-1

-Course Type: Board Developed Course Course Code: PDH
+Course Type: Board Developed Course Course Code: PDH Units: 2

-Units: 2 ATAR Category: A

-Exclusions: NIL Prerequisites: NIL

-• ·

-Course Descript ion:

-The aim of PDH PE at Stage 6 is to develop in each s student a capacity to thin nk critically about key issues related to

-health and phys sical activity in order to make infor med decisions that sup port and contribute to healthy, active

-lifestyles and co mmunities.

-The Preliminary Course
+Evelusions NII Prerequisites: NIII

+This course provides students with the opportunity to learn about the range of areas that underpin health and physical activity.
+With a focus on health of individuals and community as well as the factors that influence movement skills and physical activity levels, students develop their critical thinking skills and develop a deep understanding of the factors that impact on health, sport and physical activity in Australia.
-The Year 11 Cou irse examines a range of areas that underpin health and phy vsical activity.
-This includes how people

-think about hea th and physical activity, the manage ment of personal health and the basis for how the body moves.

-Students have the ne opportunity to select from a range of practical options in are eas such as first aid, outdoor recreation,

-composing and performing and fitness choices.
+The Year 11 Course examines a range of areas that underpin health and physical activity.
+This includes how people think about health and physical activity, the management of personal health and the basis for how the body moves.
+Students have the opportunity to select from a range of practical options in areas such as first aid, outdoor recreation, composing and performing and fitness choices.

-Core Topics (60%) Optional Compone
+Year 11 Course Core Topics (60%)

+- Better Health for Individuals - The Body in Motion

+Optional Component (40%)

-Better Health wo options each from:
+Students to study two options each from:

-• The Body in M otion First Aid
+- First Aid

-Composition and Performance Performance
+- Composition and Performance

-Fitness Choices
+- Fitness Choices

-Outdoor Recreation
+- Outdoor Recreation

-The HSC Course

-- Ith status.
-They also look at factors that

-choices.
-This includes investigating the

-• er options students focus on improved

-to training or sports medicine concepts.

-opportunity to think critically about th ne factors that impact on sport and physical activity in Australian

-society.
+In the Year 12 Course students focus on major issues related to Australia's health status.
+They also look at factors that affect physical performance.
+They undertake optional study from a range of choices.
+This includes investigating the health of young people or of groups experiencing health inequities.
+In other options students focus on improved performance and safe participation by learning about advanced approaches to training or sports medicine concepts.
+There is also an opportunity to think critically about the factors that impact on sport and physical activity in Australian society.

-Voor 12 Course Core Topics (60%) Optional Compone nt(40%)
+Year 12 Course Core Topics (60%)

-Health Prioritie • • • • •
+- Health Priorities in Australia - Factors Affecting Performance

+Optional Component (40%)

-Factors Affecti Students to select two options each from: The Health of Young People
+Students to study two options each from:

+- The Health of Young People

-ng i choimance Sport and Physical Activity in Australian Society
+- Sport and Physical Activity in Australian Society

-Sports Medicine Activity in Australian Society
+- Sports Medicine

-Improving Perform mance
+- Improving Performance

-Equity and Health
+- Equity and Health

-Assessment:

 There is a wide variety of assessments in PDHPE.
-In both Year 11 and the Year 12 course, students will be assessed in

-areas such as knowledge and understanding of course content, stimulus-based skills, inquiry and research and

-of health or sports science information
+In both Year 11 and the Year 12 course, students will be assessed in areas such as knowledge and understanding of course content, stimulus-based skills, inquiry and research and communication of health or sports science information, ideas and issues in appropriate forms.

-There are a multitude of employment opportunities that fall within the realm of health and physical education including but not limited to; health sciences (physiotherapy/occupational therapy), physical education, health promotion, sport medicine/administration and health care work.
+There are a multitude of employment opportunities that fall within the realm of health and physical education including but not limited to; health care, health sciences (physiotherapy/occupational therapy), physical education, health promotion, and sport medicine/administration.

-Course Contact: Ms Nicholls (Relieving Head Teacher PDHPE)
+Course Contact: Ms Nicholls (Head Teacher PDHPE)